 How Much Money Is My Car Accident Settlement Actually Worth?

-How is my car accident settlement value calculated?
+How is my average car accident settlement value calculated?

 • Requires invasive or complicated procedures